CANINE & EQUINE DUTY DEATHS

 Roll Call of all known Canine & Equines.
 A Canine & Equine Duty Death is classified as the death of a dog or horse of the Chicago Police Department who has died or have been killed in the line of duty.

-Police Horse Elsie was survived by her handler, Patrolman Harold Hansen.
+Police Horse Mikey C. was survived by his handler, Police Officer Paul Casasanto.